Table of Contents

 As an adult, you may often wonder why you react in certain ways or always seem to encounter people who take advantage of your time, resources, or well-being.
 You may never have considered that this may be the result of the negative effects of a narcissistic parent.

-Children of a narcissistic parent may develop people-pleasing tendencies as a survival mechanism in response to their toxic family environment.
+Children of narcissistic parents may develop people-pleasing tendencies as a survival mechanism in response to their toxic family environment.

-In an attempt to avoid criticism, rejection, or emotional manipulation, these children may learn to anticipate and cater to the narcissistic parent’s needs, desires, and moods.
+In an attempt to avoid criticism, rejection, or emotional manipulation, these children may learn to anticipate and cater to their narcissistic parent’s needs, desires, and moods.